Water

 • Direct investment of USD 6.71 million in sustainable water management and water catchment protection by enhancing community participation in water resource management

-• Partnership with Davis and Shirtliff to establish a desalination plant in Lomelo Turkana East with the County Government investing in two additional desalination plants located in Napetao and Nadwat
+• Partnership with Davis and Shirtliff to establish a desalination plant in Lomelo, Turkana East, with the County Government investing in two additional desalination plants located in Napetao and Nadwat

 • Undertaking studies to assess the feasibility of constructing water dams in Lomelo, Kalemng’orok, Lokwanamol, Kalokol (Kadokorian).
 The design for the dam in Taraj has been completed through a partnership with the Red Cross and UNHCR